simple-configuration-server/website/index.md

   allows you to securely _version-control your configuration using Git_.
-* **POST requests with template variables**: Clients can send one or more template variables via POST requests, to include server-specific configuration parameters in returned configuraiton files, such as path to specific directories on machines.
+* **POST requests with template variables**: Clients can send one or more template variables via POST requests, to include server-specific configuration parameters in returned configuration files, such as paths to specific directories on machines.
-* **Simple User Authentication**: The built-in user authentication system uses a simple file-based configuration, but allows fine-grained control over the urls users can access, and the IP-addresses/Subnets they can access them from.
+* **Simple User Authentication**: The built-in user authentication system uses a simple file-based configuration, but allows fine-grained control over the urls users can access, and the IP-addresses/subnets they can access them from.
-* **Extendability**: At it's core, SCS is already a powerfull system, but inside the 'scs-configuration.yaml' file you can further configure:
+* **Extendability**: The SCS core functionality can be further extended at
+* runtime, by configuring any of the following in the configuration file:
-    1. A custom Flask blueprint to use for authentication, instead of the system mentioned above
+    1. A custom Flask blueprint for authentication, to replace the default SCS user authentication system mentioned above
-    2. Additional YAML tag constructors
+    2. Additional YAML tag constructors, with functions you can use to extend the YAML language used in scs-env files.
-    3. Additional Flask blueprints
+    3. Additional Flask blueprints that can pre- or post-process the requests and responses of the server.
-    4. Additional template extensions for Jinja2
+    4. Additional Jinja2 template extensions, allowing you to use custom functions and tags inside your configuration file templates.